Celtics torch Heat early, even series with 102-82 blowout

 Payton Pritchard had 14 points for the Celtics.
 Derrick White added 13 points, eight rebounds and six assists, and Robert Williams finished with 12 points and nine rebounds.

 The Celtics led by 27 points in the second quarter and stretched their advantage to 32 in the third.
-Each game in this series has featured a lead of at least 20 points.
+Each game in this series has featured a lead of at least 20 points, and none has been close down the stretch.

 Victor Oladipo led the Heat with 23 points.
 Miami’s starting five of All-Star Jimmy Butler (six points), Kyle Lowry (three points), P.J.
 Tucker (no points), Max Strus (no points) and Bam Adebayo (nine points) were a combined 7 of 36 shooting.
 They all sat out the fourth quarter.